 We can use the credit card BIN to determine the country of the issuing bank.
 But what if the billing address says London, but the customer is now in Paris, and he’s paying with a U.S. card?
 In that case, the only thing we can do is cancel the transaction because we cannot prove the customer’s location.
 Not a great user experience!
 And a sale lost!!

-VAT Mini One-Stop Shop (MOSS) is an optional scheme that is being introduced to help suppliers of digital services comply with their obligations to pay VAT in many different member states.
+VAT One-Stop Shop (OSS) is an optional scheme that is being introduced to help suppliers of digital services comply with their obligations to pay VAT in many different member states.

-Once you register your business in the VAT MOSS entity of your country, you avoid having to manage the VAT return for every EU country where you have sold your digital services.
+Once you register your business in the VAT OSS entity of your country, you avoid having to manage the VAT return for every EU country where you have sold your digital services.

-In the example we provided before, if you run a French business and you have customers from Spain, Germany, and the U.K., the homologue French VAT MOSS institution will handle the VAT return in each of these countries for you.
+In the example we provided before, if you run a French business and you have customers from Spain, Germany, and the U.K., the homolog French VAT OSS institution will handle the VAT return in each of these countries for you.